dkarunat123/CCHS-Population-Health-Analysis/README.md

 05_build_data_mart.R
 ```

-The resulting data mart was then used directly in SQLite, Power BI, or Tableau.
+The resulting data mart was then used as the analytical source for SQLite, Power BI, and Tableau.

 The raw CCHS data are not included in the repository because of their size.
 The `data/raw/` directory is excluded through `.gitignore`.

 ## Tools

-This project uses **R, RStudio, SQLite, DB Browser for SQLite, and Power BI**.
+This project uses **R, RStudio, SQLite, DB Browser for SQLite, Power BI, Tableau, Git, and GitHub**.

-R was used for the main data-processing and statistical workflow, SQLite for relational querying, and Power BI for interactive reporting.
+R was used for data import, cleaning, survey-weighted descriptive analysis, logistic regression, visualization, and construction of the analytical data mart.
+SQLite was used for relational querying, while Power BI and Tableau were used to create interactive reporting dashboards.

-A Tableau visualization will be added as a later extension using the same analytical data mart.
+Git and GitHub were used to organize, document, and version the completed project.

 ## Data source